01You Have to Be Tall to Be a Model

 While there are certain height requirements for runway models and high-fashion (editorial) models, there is a tremendous amount of work available for models who are under 5' 9".
 Even the big agencies in New York, Paris and Milan, are willing to make exceptions for a model who is a "complete package."

 Supermodel Kate Moss was one of the first to break the height barrier at 5' 6" (some agencies list Kate at between 5' 7" - 5' 8", but most people think that is generous).
 There are even male models like Aaron Frew who, at just 5' 7", is represented by top fashion agency d'Management in Milan, Italy.
-I have also personally signed models who were 5' 3" and 5' 4" to top agencies Elite Model Management and Ford Models.
+Agents have been known to hire models who were 5' 3" and 5' 4" to top agencies Elite Model Management and Ford Models.

 02You Have to Be Skinny to Be a Model